 Here’s what I’ve come up with so far:

 I always like reading important articles by an individual who is clearly knowledgeable in their field.
 I’ll be watching this thread with much interest.
-Keep up the great work, imagine yourself alongside a rare Singapore whore.
+Keep up the great work, imagine yourself alongside a rarewhore.
+Singapore

 OK, I’ll admit that the whore substitution at the end was just for fun,* but that has to be close to what they were going for, right?
 I still can’t quite get the last half of that final sentence, but the highlight of it for me is ‘conserve up the spacious produce’ because I can totally picture someone trying to make ‘keep up the great work’ sound smarter and coming up with that phrase.
 I think that ‘conserve up the spacious produce’ just jumped up to number two on my list of favorite phrases, right behind bingo bango bongo.